nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

 - Outside

 - Have a chat with Mand `no influence directly on him`
-  - Go ahead.
+  - Go ahead. `!c_influence_bt(2, 29, 69)&&!c_local_set(44)`
     - They were the only Jedi who realized that the Republic would fall without the support of the Jedi.
     - **The Mandalorians were a menace that had to be stopped.**
     - Of course.
 The Mandalorians couldn't run the Republic.
-  - Can you do anything to help out? `first`
-  - What's your take on the Republic?
-    - You seem awfully complimentary of Revan, considering he almost destroyed your people.
-    - Perhaps the Jedi thought the Mandalorians a threat not worthy of their attention.
-  - Can you tell me about the Mandalorians?
-    - **Can you tell me of Mandalorian history?**
-    - There's more to life than war and battle.
-  - Are you certain the clans will follow you?
-    - **I don't see any army with you yet.**
-    - Why haven't the clans come together earlier?
-    - **I don't want the Mandalorians to become that powerful again.**
-  - How did you become Mandalore?
-    - **So all of this is over a helmet?**
-    - **How did you find the helmet?** `I was there with him when he defeated Darth Malak and traveled with him afterwards.`
-  - Do you know anything about this world?
-  - If you're leader of the Mandalorians, I would have thought you'd be tougher than you are.
   - I was wondering if you could give me some stimulants.
     - I'll take any advantage I can get.
+  - Do you know anything about this world?
+  - Never mind.
 - Murder scene
 - droid!
 - Back to the Cantina
   - Bahima
     - Can I talk with you about Captain Sullio's murder?
+      - An acquaintance of mine, Dhagon Ghent is being questioned by the military about this.
+I'd like to get him free.
+      - Do you know Dhagon Ghent?
       - I found a broken serving droid by the murder scene.
       - What keeps happening to your serving droids?
       - Why didn't you mention this before? `-> to Nikko`
       - I'll be going.
   - Niko
     - Can I talk with you about Captain Sullio's murder?
     - I found a broken serving droid by the murder scene.